Prag8855/aab/content/guides/public-transit.md

 You can rent motor scooters (🛵) from [Emmy](https://emmy-sharing.de/en/).
 You can book them in the [Jelbi](https://www.jelbi.de/en/home/) app too.
 Create an account in advance, because their verification process is unreliable.

 There are also [scooter rental businesses](https://www.google.com/maps?q=scooter+rental+berlin).
 You need a valid driving licence.
-Scooter rental services don't always accept non-EU driving licences, because they're only valid for 6 months after you move to Germany.
+Scooter rental services don't always accept non-EU driving licences, because they are only valid for 6 months after you move to Germany.

 ### Rent a car